About the Nowcasting Portal

 Nowcast probability of convection

-This product aims to provide rapidly updated probability nowcasts of convective structures (cores) occurring over the next 6 hours during the summer monsoon (July to September) in West Africa.
+This product aims to provide rapidly updated probability nowcasts of convective structures (cores) occurring over the next 6 hours.
 These convective structures are associated with heavy rainfall events so are useful for short-term forecasting and warning.
 Note, nowcasts are only produced if convective structures are present in the latest cloud-top temperature image.
+Also the version and method used for the nowcast product has evolved over time and further updates are planned.

 Step 1

-A "conditional climatology" approach is used to produce the nowcasts.
-The nowcasts use the convective structures (cores) identified at the start of a nowcast to "look up" the likely future locations of convective structures based on a historical analysis over the period JJAS 2004–2019.
+• A "conditional climatology" approach is used to produce the nowcasts.
+The nowcasts use the convective structures (cores) identified at the start of a nowcast to "look up" the likely future locations of convective structures based on a historical analysis over a relevant historical period (e.g. JJAS 2004–2019).
 The conditional climatology (i.e. what has happened in the next 6 hours given there is a convective structure at this location) is calculated for each time of day and across a grid of source area locations.
 As a result, the NFLICS nowcasts can potentially allow for common decay and growth sequences.
 The outputs are probabilities of convective structures occurring rather than ensembles of possible future storms.
 The NFLICS products do not explicitly infer or advect recent storm trajectories.

 Step 2